Who was Arius and why is he important?

 “No other heretic has been through so thoroughgoing a process of ‘demonization’.”
 (RW, 1)

-Arius’ own supporters did not regard him as particularly important.
+Arius’ own supporters did not regard him as particularly important:

 But Arius was not regarded by his fellow ‘Arians’ as a great theologian.
 He was not the founder of Arianism nor the leader of a movement.
 He did not leave a school of disciples and his following was limited to Africa.
 “He was the spark that started the explosion.
 But in himself he was of no great significance.”
 (RH, xvii)

+The reason we today refer to the fourth-century crisis today as the ‘Arian’ Controversy is that Athanasius referred to his opponents as Arians to tar them with a theology that was already formally rejected by the church.
 But Athanasius’ opponents were not followers of Arius.
-After Nicaea, the controversy around the word Homoousios divided the church into four main camps and, in that context, Arius was irrelevant
+After Nicaea, the controversy around the word Homoousios divided the church into four main camps and, in that context, Arius was irrelevant.

-Arius is an important dimension in Christianity.
+An important dimension in Christianity.

 There is another and more valid reason for learning about Arius.

-Arius’ views have always been “represented as … some hopelessly defective form of belief” (RW, 2).
-For example:
+Arius’ views have always been “represented as … some hopelessly defective form of belief.”
+(RW, 2) For example:

 Harnack (1909) describes Arius’ teaching as “novel, self-contradictory and, above all, religiously inadequate.”
 (RW, 7)